-The easternmost stretch of I-8 between Gila Bend and Casa Grande was not a former U.S. route; the Interstate instead replaced former Arizona 84.
+The easternmost stretch of I-8 between Gila Bend and Casa Grande was not a former U.S. route; the Interstate instead replaced former SR 84.
 (A shorter section remains close to Casa Grande.)

 The Pine Valley Creek Bridge opened to traffic in 1975.
 This segmental balanced cantilever bridge carries the freeway over 200 feet above the valley floor.1 A more detailed history for I-8 posted at the Interstate 8 California guide.

 Within Arizona, the earliest sections of Interstate 8 completed ran between Sentinel (Exit 87) and Piedra (Exit 102) and from Gila Bend (Exit 119) to SR 84 (Exit 151) in 1959.
 The Colorado River bridge west of Yuma opened in 1979 as the last portion of I-8 opened overall.
 See the Interstate 8 Arizona guide for a more detailed time line.